hmajid2301/blog/content/posts/2023-05-02-my-development-workflow-with-alacritty-fish-tmux-nvim/index.md

 splits (all taken from other people's configs ofc 😅).
 These mappings just make more sense in my head and also are similar to mappings to make splits in nvim as well.

+The `-c "#{pane_current_path}"` part means when we open the new pane the working directory will be same as the current pane it is opened from.

 I use the following plugins:

 ```conf